Relationship Between U.S. Treasury Yields and Commercial Mortgage Rates

 The mortgage rate is the interest rate that must be paid for taking out a mortgage.

-Commercial mortgage rates are influenced by the U.S. Treasury yields, where lower treasury yields lead to lower mortgage rates.
+Commercial mortgage rates are influenced by the U.S. Treasury yields, where lower yields lead to lower mortgage rates.
 This results in larger homes at a more affordable price and ultimately, in economic growth.
 However, a rise in the U.S. Treasury yields means the mortgage rates will also increase in order to compensate for the high risk.